ptsuardana01/ptsuardana01/README.md

 ### Hi 👋 I'm Putu Suardana

+A student of Informatics Engineering currently studying Web and Android Mobile Development.
+I am learning JavaScript as the main language in Web Programming.
+As for Android Developer, I'm learning Kotlin language.

+- 🔭 I’m currently study in Universitas Pendidikan Ganesha (UNDIKSHA) Singaraja
+- 🌱 I’m currently learning JavaScript and Kotlin (Android) Fundamental
+- 📫 How to reach me: ptsuardana01@gmail.com
+- ⚡ Fun fact: My hand has ten finger 🤔

 <!--
 **ptsuardana01/ptsuardana01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.